 Professor Roth is currently completing Child Murder in America, a study of homicides of and by children from colonial times to the present.
 It will be a companion volume to American Homicide.
 Child Murder in America will argue that the causes of murders of children are quite different from the causes of murder among adults.
 He is also the principal investigator on the "National Homicide Data Improvement Project, 1959-present," a collaborative project which is funded by the National Science Foundation and the Harry Frank Guggenheim Foundation.

 Professor Roth is co-founder and co-director of the Historical Violence Database.
 The HVD is a collaborative project to gather data on the history of violent crime and violent death (homicides, suicides, accidents, and casualties of war) from medieval times to the present.
 The web address for the Historical Violence Database is:

 Professor Roth’s research has been supported by the National Science Foundation, the National Endowment for the Humanities, the Harry Frank Guggenheim Foundation, the American Council of Learned Societies, and other organizations.
-He is a member of the Advisory Board for the Society for Historians of the Early American Republic, and of the editorial boards of Homicide Studies and of Crime, History, and Societies.
-He has served as member of the editorial board of Historical Methods and as the coordinator for the Methods and Theory Network of the Social Science History Association.
-He is an active member of the American Society of Criminology, the Social Science History Association, the Society of Historians of the Early American Republic, the Homicide Studies Working Group, the Society for the Scientific Detection of Crime, and the Advisory Board of the Ohio Violent Death Reporting System.
+He is a member of the editorial boards of Homicide Studies and Crime, History, and Societies.
+He has served as a member of the Advisory Board for the Society for Historians of the Early American Republic, as member of the editorial board of Historical Methods, and as the coordinator for the Methods and Theory Network of the Social Science History Association.
+He is an active member of the American Society of Criminology, the Social Science History Association, the American Historical Association, The Organization of American Historians, the Society of Historians of the Early American Republic, the Homicide Studies Working Group, the Society for the Scientific Detection of Crime, and the Advisory Board of the Ohio Violent Death Reporting System.